 Role of the DED: Why Is It So Important?

-• Business Licensing and Registration: The DED is the only authority for business setup and trade licensing in Dubai’s mainland.
+The DED is the only authority for business setup and trade licensing in Dubai’s mainland.
 You cannot legally operate without its approval.
-Licenses cover commercial, professional, and industrial activities.
+It covers licenses such as commercial, professional, and industrial.

-• Initial Approval & Name Reservation: Before registration, you must get initial approval from DED to confirm your business activity is permitted.
-The DED also reviews and reserves your trade name.
+Before registration, you must get initial approval from DED to confirm your business activity and whether it is under regulatory control.
+Keep in mind that the DED also reviews and reserves your trade name.

-• Document Verification: DED checks documents like the Memorandum of Association (MOA), lease contracts, and identification papers before issuing a license.
+Once it is approved, the DED checks documents like the Memorandum of Association (MOA), lease contracts, and identification papers before issuing a license.

 Importance for New Business Owners

-• Legal Protection: A DED license legitimises your business, allowing you to open bank accounts, hire employees, rent office space, and trade locally and internationally.
+A DED license legitimises your business, allowing you to open bank accounts, hire employees, rent office space, and trade locally and internationally.

 Also Read: What is the Small Business License Costs in Dubai?
 How to Get?